 Faculty opportunities for involvement in Global Study are many and varied, and they include the following:

-Global Study Advisory Committee: The Global Study Advisory Committee (GSAC) was established in 2010 as an official subcommittee of the College-wide Academic Program and Standards Committee.
-A dynamic group of faculty, with broad expertise and experience (in terms of geographic regions and disciplinary orientation), the GSAC offers counsel and strategic guidance to the Associate Provost and Executive Director of the Center for Global Study and Engagement.
-The GSAC's charge includes, inter alia, review of new long-term and summer program proposals; review and recommendation of faculty candidates for center directorships abroad; advice and feedback on enhancing the international student experience on campus; review of complex study-abroad applicant files; consultation with study abroad staff regarding non-Dickinson student applications; and consultation on policy considerations related to Global Study at the College.
-To learn more about the GSAC, please visit the AdvisoryCommittee page.
+Global Study Advisory Committee: The Global Education Advisory Committee (GEAC) was established in 2010 as an official subcommittee of the College-wide Academic Program and Standards Committee.
+A dynamic group of faculty, with broad expertise and experience (in terms of geographic regions and disciplinary orientation), the GEAC offers counsel and strategic guidance to the Associate Provost and Executive Director of the Center for Global Study and Engagement.
+The GEAC's charge includes, inter alia, review of new long-term and summer program proposals; review and recommendation of faculty candidates for center directorships abroad; advice and feedback on enhancing the international student experience on campus; review of complex study-abroad applicant files; consultation with study abroad staff regarding non-Dickinson student applications; and consultation on policy considerations related to Global Study at the College.
+To learn more about the GEAC, please visit the AdvisoryCommittee page.

 Global Center Directorships: Faculty direct Dickinson’s Centers in Bologna, Norwich (Humanities and Science), and Málaga.
 Historically, directorships have been for two-year terms.
 Faculty appointed to a directorship typically serve as the on-campus coordinator for the center they will lead in the two years preceding their tenure abroad.
 The College provides significant support to faculty interested in these posts, including salary adjustments; moving, transportation, and storage costs; and hosing at the global center.